 Enthusiastic staff members set up headquarters for Erskine’s fourth annual Day of Giving April 27 in the recently renovated Alumni House, where gifts were tracked throughout the day.
-This year’s goal of $175,000 was met and exceeded, with donations still coming in.
+This year’s goal of $175,000 was met and exceeded by more than $25,000, with a total of $201,000 raised for Day of Giving 2022.

 The day began with excitement and gratitude.
 “We did not have challenge gifts this year.
 Instead, we had three very generous lead gifts that jump-started the day,” says Vice President for Advancement and Alumni Relations Paul Bell.